-- 1 x Principal with 0.4 teaching load (KLA PDHPE) - 1 x full-time teachers (KLA Maths and Science) - 1 x part-time teachers (KLA English, HSIE) - 1x part-time Student Learning Support Officer - 1 x part-time Student Welfare Officer - 1x part-time Administration Officer
+- 1 x Principal with 0.2 teaching load (KLA PE); identifies as First Nations - 1 x full-time Teacher (KLA Maths and Science) - 3 x part-time Teachers (KLA English, HSIE) - 2 x full-time Student Learning Support Officers; one identifies as First Nations - 1 x full-time Student Welfare Officer - 1 x full-time Administration Officer

-Additionally, Kiama Community College Ltd employed one non-accredited trainer 0.4 load to facilitate elective "Life and Work Matters" which it provided for Shoalhaven River College as an external provider.
+Kiama Community College Ltd. employed one non-accredited trainer 0.4 load to facilitate elective 'Life and Work Matters', which it provided for Shoalhaven River College as an external provider.